Performing Arts (Musical Theatre)

 Higher National Diploma Performing Arts (Musical Theatre)

-Application for this course is via UCAS Institution Code: W66 Course Code: W491
+Application for this course is via UCAS www.UCAS.com.
+UCAS Institution/Course Codes: Institution Code: W66, Course Code: W491

-This course is highly practical in nature assessed entirely through coursework and practical activities that mirror industry requirements
+This course is highly practical in nature and assessed entirely through coursework and practical activities that mirror industry requirements.

 Throughout this course there will be a requirement for students to work in groups culminating in live performance.